Competing types in preferential attachment graphs with community structure

 Define the parameters $Z_i^-=\lim\inf_{t\to\infty}\hier[Z]ti$ and $Z_i^+=\lim\sup_{t\to\infty}\hier[Z]ti$, for $i=1,2$.
 Suppose for a contradiction that with positive probability these are not all equal to $z^*$, and let $z_1^-,z_1^+,z_2^-,z_2^+$ be specific values such that for any $\eps>0$ there is positive probability that each limit is within $\eps$ of the associated value.
 We will need to consider several cases separately.

-First, suppose that all four values are the same side of $z^*$; without loss of generality, say they are all at most $z^*$.
+\begin{case}All four values are the same side of $z^*$.\end{case} Without loss of generality, say they are all at most $z^*$.
 Then taking $z_1,z_2$ to be the largest and smallest values, Lemma \ref{lem:nozero} gives $z_1>0$.
 Since $R(z)>z$ for all $z\in(0,z^*)$, Lemma \ref{lem:shift-up} gives a contradiction.

-Secondly, suppose that there are limits above and below $z^*$, and the highest and lowest are from different communities, \ie we have, without loss of generality, $z_1^-\leq z_2^-$ and $z_1^+\leq z_2^+$ with $z_1^-<z^*<z_2^+$.
+\begin{case}The highest and lowest values are on opposite sides of $z^*$ and correspond to different communities.\end{case} Without loss of generality, we have $z_1^-\leq z_2^-$ and $z_1^+\leq z_2^+$ with $z_1^-<z^*<z_2^+$.
 Since clearly in this case $0<z^*<1$, we have $0<z_1^-<z^*<z_2^+<1$ by Lemma \ref{lem:nozero} (noting that non-negative determinant implies diagonal entries are positive).